 Rocket Money offers an optional premium subscription where you choose to pay between $3 and $12 per month (the features you get are the same no matter how much you pay).

-If Rocket Money successfully negotiates a lower rate with one of the eligible providers (or gets you a credit for a service outage) you’ll pay at least 30% of the annual savings.
+If Rocket Money successfully negotiates a lower rate with one of the eligible providers, you’ll pay at least 30% of the annual savings.
 This is in addition to the premium subscription fee.

 Note that you have to pay the full success fee up-front when Rocket Money successfully negotiates on your behalf.
 That means if you score an annual savings of $120 ($12 per month), you’ll be charged a one-time fee of $48 (based on the default payment rate of 40%; you can choose to pay only 30% instead).